vadimbs/predicting-btc-price/README.md

 ## Next steps

 Analysis can be performed on shorter period time series(e.g. 1 hour, 15 minutes).
-Multivariate LTSM model can be used (e.g. using not only candlestick OHLC price data, but volume and number of trades).<br>
+Multivariate LSTM model can be used (e.g. using not only candlestick OHLC price data, but volume and number of trades).<br>

 Forecasting bitcoin price using its past price and information from Twitter.<br>